-Section 5.
 STAKEHOLDER GROUPS

-1. The following Stakeholder Groups are hereby recognized as representative of a specific group of one or more Constituencies or interest groups and subject to the provisions of the Transition Article XX, Section 5 of these Bylaws:
+The following “Stakeholder Groups” are hereby recognized as representative of a specific group of one or more “Constituencies” or interest groups:

-a.Registries Stakeholder Group representing all gTLD registries under contract to ICANN;
+Registries Stakeholder Group representing all gTLD registries under contract to ICANN;

-b.Registrars Stakeholder Group representing all registrars accredited by and under contract to ICANN;
+Registrars Stakeholder Group representing all registrars accredited by and under contract to ICANN;

-c.Commercial Stakeholder Group representing the full range of large and small commercial entities of the Internet; and
+Commercial Stakeholder Group representing the full range of large and small commercial entities of the Internet (“Commercial Stakeholder Group”), which includes the Business Constituency (“Business Constituency”), Intellectual Property Constituency (“Intellectual Property Constituency”) and the Internet Service Providers Constituency (“Internet Service Providers Constituency”); and

-d.Non-Commercial Stakeholder Group representing the full range of non-commercial entities of the Internet.
+Non-Commercial Stakeholder Group representing the full range of non-commercial entities of the Internet.

-2. Each Stakeholder Group is assigned a specific number of Council seats in accordance with Section 3(1) of this Article.
+Each Stakeholder Group is assigned a specific number of GNSO Council seats in accordance with Section 11.3(a).

-and each of its associated Constituencies, where applicable, shall maintain recognition with the ICANN Board.
+.
+Each Stakeholder Group identified in Each Stakeholder Group identified in Section 11.3(a) and each of its associated Constituencies, where applicable, shall maintain recognition with the ICANN Board.
 Recognition is granted by the Board based upon the extent to which, in fact, the entity represents the global interests of the stakeholder communities it purports to represent and operates to the maximum extent feasible in an open and transparent manner consistent with procedures designed to ensure fairness.
-Stakeholder Group and Constituency Charters may be reviewed periodically as prescribed by the Board.4.
+Stakeholder Group and Constituency Charters may be reviewed periodically as prescribed by the Board.

 Any group of individuals or entities may petition the Board for recognition as a new or separate Constituency in the Non-Contracted Parties House.
 Any such petition shall contain:

-a.A detailed explanation of why the addition of such a Constituency will improve the ability of the GNSO to carry out its policy-development responsibilities;
+A detailed explanation of why the addition of such a Constituency will improve the ability of the GNSO to carry out its policy-development responsibilities;

-b.A detailed explanation of why the proposed new Constituency adequately represents, on a global basis, the stakeholders it seeks to represent;
+A detailed explanation of why the proposed new Constituency adequately represents, on a global basis, the stakeholders it seeks to represent;

-c.A recommendation for organizational placement within a particular Stakeholder Group; and
+A recommendation for organizational placement within a particular Stakeholder Group; and

-d.A proposed charter that adheres to the principles and procedures contained in these Bylaws.
+A proposed charter that adheres to the principles and procedures contained in these Bylaws.

 Any petition for the recognition of a new Constituency and the associated charter shall be posted for public comment.

-5. The Board may create new Constituencies as described in Section 5(3) in response to such a petition, or on its own motion, if the Board determines that such action would serve the purposes of ICANN.
+The Board may create new Constituencies as described in Section 11.5(c) in response to such a petition, or on its own motion, if the Board determines that such action would serve the purposes of ICANN.
 In the event the Board is considering acting on its own motion it shall post a detailed explanation of why such action is necessary or desirable, set a reasonable time for public comment, and not make a final decision on whether to create such new Constituency until after reviewing all comments received.
 Whenever the Board posts a petition or recommendation for a new Constituency for public comment, the Board shall notify the GNSO Council and the appropriate Stakeholder Group affected and shall consider any response to that notification prior to taking action.

-Section 6.
 POLICY DEVELOPMENT PROCESS

 The policy-development procedures to be followed by the GNSO shall be as stated in Annex A to these Bylaws.
-These procedures may be supplemented or revised in the manner stated in Section 3(4) of this Article.
+These procedures may be supplemented or revised in the manner stated in Section 11.3(d).

-Article XI : ADVISORY COMMITTEES
+ADVISORY COMMITTEES

-Section 1.
 GENERAL

-The Board may create one or more Advisory Committees in addition to those set forth in this Article.
+The Board may create one or more “Advisory Committees” in addition to those set forth in this Article 12.
 Advisory Committee membership may consist of Directors only, Directors and non-directors, or non-directors only, and may also include non-voting or alternate members.
 Advisory Committees shall have no legal authority to act for ICANN, but shall report their findings and recommendations to the Board.

-Section 2.
 SPECIFIC ADVISORY COMMITTEES

 There shall be at least the following Advisory Committees: